UNIVERSITY OF WISCONSIN River Falls

 If you're interested in our programs, or in our scholarships for talented incoming students, you can send an e-mail to Karl Peterson, our department chair.
 Or go straight to our on-line admissions page!

-This spring, the UWRF Department of Chemistry and Biotechnology purchased a new Bruker Avance III 400 MHz NMR.
+In spring of 2014, the UWRF Department of Chemistry and Biotechnology purchased a new Bruker Avance III 400 MHz NMR.
 This instrument replaces our old (1995) Bruker DPX-200.
 This is a fantastic acquisition for the department and for our students!
 It's already seeing heavy usage from freshman in our Organic First sequence, sophomores in Organic Chemistry, and juniors and seniors in research and in the Organic Synthesis laboratory.